pc-magas/docker_php_dev/README.md

 Fpm used an intenral network whereas also nginx and mariadb also use it.
 More info on networking section

+#### PHP APPLICATION NAME (also used as project name)
+The `APP_NAME` environmental variable is also used for various usages:
+* As a container name prefix
+* As a project name
+* As a php image name prefix

+Is is important to set it up in order to have the containers unaffected from other `docker-compose.yml` files having the same service names.

 ## Step 3 Run

 Execute: